micahcantor/write-you-a-lisp/README.md

 The language is mostly a core subset of Scheme, with a few differences stolen from Clojure:

+- There are no pairs, only lists.
 - Variable arity functions/macros are written in the form `(params ... & varArg)` rather than the dotted Scheme sytnax.
-- As in Clojure, there is just one equality test, `=`.
+- There is just one equality test, `=`.
 - Has a Clojure-like `define-macro` form rather than Scheme's `syntax-rules`/`syntax-case`.

 The implementation currently using [relude](https://hackage.haskell.org/package/relude) (with the NoImplicitPrelude extension), but that might change.